Glen Flagler distillery

-Glen Flagler distillery (also known as Glenflagler) is a inactive Lowland single malt Scotch whisky distillery in Airdrie, North Lanarkshire, Scotland.
+Glen Flagler distillery (also known as Glenflagler) was a Lowland single malt Scotch whisky distillery in Airdrie, North Lanarkshire, Scotland.

 It produced the Lowland single malt whisky brands Glen Flagler and Killyloch.

 History

-Glen Flagler distillation commenced on 25 February 1965 and the distillery was subsequently closed in July 1985.

-The site was converted in an Inver House warehouse facility.
+Glen Flagler distillation commenced on 25 February 1965 and the distillery was subsequently closed in July 1985 and demolished in 1988, warehouses and blending and bottling facilities converted to Inver House Distillers’ headquarters.
 The Glen Flagler brand has subsequently been reformed under the new ownership, and using a blend of Scotch whiskies to recreate the original flavours.